govau/notify-client-java/DOCUMENTATION.md

 ### Error codes

-If the request is not successful, the client will raise an `NotificationClientException`:
+If the request is not successful, the client will return a `NotificationClientException` containing the relevant error code:

 |`httpResult`|`message`|How to fix|
 |:---|:---|:---|